Motion-Law-Characteristics/Coefficients

 Velocity Coefficient

-A measure of the Pressure Angle
+A measure of the maximum Pressure Angle between the

 Acceleration Coefficient

-A measure of the Inertia Force at the output shaft
+A measure of the maximum Inertia Force.

 Jerk Coefficient

-A measure of the risk of vibration excitation
+A measure of the risk of vibration excitation of the follower-system.

-and
+period and

-Actual Maximum Velocity, Acceleration, and Jerk
+Maximum Velocity, Acceleration, and Jerk values

 Actual Maximum Velocity =